Skip to main content

 Time for young people empowers young people to take time for themselves.
 You can press pause, breathe, and move forward.
 You can choose what support you access and when.

 Our trained staff can help you as soon as you’re feeling unhappy or finding things difficult.
 We’ll support you directly.
-Together, we’ll work through your problems to try and stop things getting worse.
+Together, we’ll work through your problems to try and stop things getting worse

 We can help with

-We also help you to develop new skills and provide resources to support your wellbeing.
+We help you to develop new skills and provide resources to support your wellbeing.
 That might include finding strategies and techniques to make your life easier, like how to manage a panic attack or get better sleep.
 We might suggest you look at other online resources or speak to another service.

 We can help with: